cdktf/cdktf-provider-azurerm/docs/linuxFunctionApp.go.md

 - *Type:* *string

+The name which should be used for this `ip_restriction`.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/azurerm/r/linux_function_app#name LinuxFunctionApp#name}.
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/azurerm/r/linux_function_app#name LinuxFunctionApp#name}

 ---